AFC-AI2C/summer-course/Cloud/Lesson 03 - Cloud Resources/AZ_hands-on_Steps_v2.md

 - **Authentication type:** Password
 - **Username:** `azureuser`
 - **Password:** Create a strong password (write it down!)
 - Note: You may receive recommendations for specific configurations (i.e., different region, availability zone, etc.) that help the VM deploy.
 Not following these recommendations usually results in VM deployment failure.
-You can typically follow the recommendations without serious issues.
-That said, you will need to assess whether a specific recommendation interferes or breaks other parts of a specific exercise.
+You will need to assess whether a specific recommendation interferes or breaks other parts of a specific exercise.
 For this exercise, make sure that your VM is in the same region as your network group.

 ### **Networking Tab:**
 - Virtual network: Select your `group[X]-network`.
 If you cannot see this virtual network, then a recommendation might have placed you in a different region.
 If so, then revert back to the original region or consult with your group members about changing the virtual network region.